Makar8000/seconv-kikoeru/README.md

    - See [Configuration](#configuration) for more details on the `.env` file
 4) Place your files/folders with untranslated subtitles in your `RJ_PATH` (queue) folder
 5) `deno task translate`

+### Tasks
+- `deno task translate` - The main task.
+Translates lyrics/subtitles as specified in this README.
+- `deno task restore-backups` - (Comming Soon) will restore any files in the `bak` subfolders.
+Afterwards, the backups will be deleted.